Out Of Compassion For The Unborn

-Antinatalism is an ethical position that assigns a negative value to birth and concludes that procreation is always morally wrong.
+Antinatalism is an ethical position that concludes that procreation is always morally wrong.

-Antinatalists refrain from procreation to spare their descendants from all the suffering that is an inherent part of existence.
-Many antinatalists are also concerned with preventing the suffering inflicted by humans on wildlife, nature and other beings.
-In either case reducing suffering is at the core of antinatalist convictions.
+Antinatalists refrain from procreating to spare their descendants from all the suffering that is an inherent part of existence.
+Many are furthermore concerned with preventing the damage inflicted by humans on wildlife, nature and other beings.
+In either case the goal is to reduce suffering.

-That means antinatalism does also not condone any harm to already existing beings: While new life is never worth starting this does not deny the conclusion that already existing lives can be worth continuing.
-Antinatalists can lead happy lives personally but refuse to procreate due to the suffering their children could experience themselves or cause others.
+Antinatalism does not condone any harm to already existing beings: While new life is never worth starting this does not deny the conclusion that already existing lives can be worth continuing.
+Antinatalists can lead happy lives but refuse to procreate due to the suffering their children could experience themselves or cause others.